debopamgupta/codewars-code-katas/README.md

 ## https://www.codewars.com/kata

-If i do not have a file for any kata thenn it must have been easy ...
+If i do not have a file for any kata then it must have been easy ...
 Still if you are unable to solve it, or would like to suggest any changes, open an issue!

 # 8 kyu